 Project initiation request (PIR) process and the project management board (PMB)

-This paper will provide an overview of the online Project Initiation Request (PIR) Process (a best practice implemented in our shared services business unit) and the Project Management Board (PMB), which is currently in production today and is presented from the viewpoint of a Project Manager practitioner, who is applying the art of project management on a daily basis.
-The purpose of the PIR process is to launch projects with basic information to facilitate and support the PMB‘s decision-making process.
-Other business units are considering implementing the PIR in their organization so that all projects proposed are reviewed and approved according to an agreed-upon process, selection criteria and meets their business goals and objectives.
+This paper will provide an overview of the online Project Initiation Request (PIR) Process (a best practice implemented in our shared services business unit) and the Project Management Board (PMB), which is currently in production today and is presented from the viewpoint of a Project Manager practitioner who is applying the art of project management on a daily basis.
+The purpose of the PIR process is to launch new projects with basic information to facilitate and support the PMB's decision-making process.
+Other business units are considering implementing the PIR process, as a best practice, in their organization so that all projects proposed are reviewed and approved according to an agreed-upon process, selection criteria and meets their business goals and objectives.

 This paper will include a discussion of the following topics: